Balance Exercise Tips

 Exercises that improve your balance also include lower body strength exercises, such as back leg raises, side leg raises, and hip extensions.

-The exercises on the Balance Exercise Page can improve your balance even more if you modify them as you progress.
-If you think you have advanced beyond beginner, try the intermediate exercises on the Balance Exercise Page and use a Bosu ball to keep it interesting they are a lot of fun!
+The exercises on the Balance Exercise Page can improve your balance even more if you change your exercises as you progress.
+For example, if you think you have advanced beyond beginner, try the intermediate exercises on the Balance Exercise Page.
+Use a Bosu ball to keep it interesting they are a lot of fun!

 - Have a sturdy chair or a person nearby to hold on to if you feel unsteady.